steevaavoo/terraform-aks-pipelines/notes.md

 Now how do I make my own version...?

-## Deploying an Azure K8s Cluster (AKS) with Terraform
+## Part 2: Deploying an Azure K8s Cluster (AKS) with Terraform

-Since I want to run an nginxdemo container on Azure K8s, I think this is the place to start.
-Once I get the hang of this, it'll be time to apply the first half of the lessons above to Pipeline the process.
-I think.
+Now to see if I can take the above and modify it to work for my own purposes...

-## Setting up the .tf File
+### Setting up the .tf File

-I will also need a .tf file - which I have copied from Hashicorp [here](https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html) and modified to the way I want my Cluster.
+I will need a .tf file - which I have copied from Hashicorp [here](https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html) and modified to reflect the way I want my Cluster to be configured (2 nodes, basically).

 I've named it "nginxdemocluster.tf", and put it inside a folder named "terraform".

 Inside the template there are a couple of "Secrets" under the service_principal section - I will pre- and suffix these with "__" per the original tutorial and add a "Replace Variables" task to the pipeline.

+There are more Variables in the Template, which are used to create backend storage for Terraform *remote state* - I will give further information on these later in the notes.

 ``` terraform
   service_principal {